 Nowadays it is extremely easy to travel to Europe without having any concern about the national currency of each country.

-Why am I saying that?
-Well, because today there are ATMs everywhere from where you can withdraw cash with a commission, and the great news is that you can have USD on your card and the ATM gives you EUR.
+Today there are ATMs everywhere from where you can withdraw cash with a commission, and the great news is that you can have USD on your card and the ATM gives you EUR.